piku/piku/INSTALL.md

 # at the time of this writing, this installs 2.0.12
 sudo pip install uwsgi
 # refer to our executable using a link, in case there are more versions installed
-ln -s `which uwsgi` /usr/local/bin/uwsgi-piku
+sudo ln -s `which uwsgi` /usr/local/bin/uwsgi-piku

 # set up our init script
 sudo cp uwsgi-piku.dist /etc/init.d/uwsgi-piku